 One of Indonesia’s most seminal and respected contemporary artists, Arahmaiani has long been internationally recognized for her powerful and provocative commentaries on social, political, and cultural issues.
 Born in 1961 in Bandung, Indonesia, she established herself in the 1980s as a pioneer in the field of performance art in Southeast Asia, although her practice also incorporates a wide variety of media.
-A major survey of her work will be presented at Museum Macan in Jakarta, Indonesia, from November 17 – March 10, 2019.
-Entitled The Past Has Not Passed (Masa Lalu Belumlah Berlalu), it will feature over 70 works from the 1980s until today, including paintings, installations and re-enactments of iconic performances presented alongside some of her most recent projects.
+A major survey of her work was presented at Museum Macan in Jakarta, Indonesia, from November 17 – March 10, 2019.
+Entitled The Past Has Not Passed (Masa Lalu Belumlah Berlalu), it featured over 70 works from the 1980s until today, including paintings, installations and re-enactments of iconic performances presented alongside some of her most recent projects.

 Her first solo exhibition in the United States, Fertility of the Mind, took place at Tyler Rollins Fine Art in 2014 and constituted the first ever survey of over 30 years of her performance work, along with a presentation of selected key installations from the 1990s.
 These performances foreground a long and enduring personal and spiritual journey, a process whereby nothing is spared, all is equally scrutinized.
 They form an ongoing exposé of narrow dogmas, destructive patterns of thought and action, and misguided government policies, all of which plague humanity – a critique that is manifested in her peaceful, symbolically rich, and often hauntingly beautiful ceremonies, collective marches, and texts that instigate individual and collective vigilance against ignorance and injustice.
 They point to a common humanity that transcends divisions.
 Through her performances and other artworks, she acts as a formal and conceptual medium for communication, connectivity, and cooperation between individuals, communities, and nations.